Joao4569/ocean-basket-restaurant/README.md

 ![scope-data](static/images/readme/diagrams/scope-data.png)

- - My next logical step was to come up with some basic idea of how to organise and store important data in a model designed for different user's needs, namely clients and employees in a way that was logical as well as neccessary for the required functionality of the project.
-I decided two basic tables were needed, one for storing booking data and another for using some of that data in a usefull manner for various employee's needs.
+ - My next logical step was to come up with some basic idea of how to organise and store important data in a model designed for different user's needs, namely clients and employees in a way that was logical as well as necessary for the required functionality of the project.
+I decided two basic tables were needed, one for storing booking data and another for using some of that data in a useful manner for various employee's needs.

  - I later decided on using only one totally custom model and adding additional fields to the standard Django Allauth forms for the additional information that I needed.
-This was due to my lack of understanding prior to building this project which was a steep learning curve for me concerning how I viewed Djangos functionality and stucture.
+This was due to my lack of understanding prior to building this project which was a steep learning curve for me concerning how I viewed Django's functionality and structure.

  ![scope-models](static/images/readme/diagrams/scope-models.png)